• About

 • 3 tbsp crème fraiche or natural yogurt

-• 100g frozen peas or petit pois, defrosted (see Tip)
+• 100g frozen peas or petit pois, defrosted in hot tap water then drained (see Tip)

 • 40g freshly grated parmesan cheese, plus extra to serve